augustt198/bwsi-report/index.md

 ## Control Systems

-In the first week, Kyle Edelberg from JPL taught the group how to autonomously control robots using a _control system_.
+In the first week, Kyle Edelberg from JPL taught the group how to autonomously control robots using _control systems_.

 A control system is designed to take a system from one state to another.
 For instance, if a robot is tasked with following a wall, a control system would be responsible for